Andrew Gillum ends campaign for Florida governor, congratulates Ron DeSantis

-TALLAHASSEE, Fla. - Democrat Andrew Gillum says he is ending his hard-fought race for Florida governor and has congratulated Republican Ron DeSantis.
+TALLAHASSEE, Fla. - Democrat Andrew Gillum said he is ending his hard-fought race for Florida governor and has congratulated Republican Ron DeSantis.

 Gillum posted a live video on Facebook on Saturday afternoon in which he congratulated DeSantis.
 Gillum had conceded to DeSantis on election night, but retracted it after the margin between the two candidates narrowed.
 The race went to a legally required recount, but after an initial machine recount DeSantis still led Gillum by more than 30,000 votes.